By Michael Lanza

 You want trekking poles for backpacking, dayhiking, running mountain trails, ski touring, or other backcountry activities, but the abundance of models and designs out there can seem overwhelming.
 Collapsible or folding, ultralight or heavier and sturdier, adjustable or not—which style is best for you?
 Save yourself a lot of time and the expense of making the wrong choice.
 This article will explain the key differences between models of trekking poles and how to choose the right poles for your needs.

-You may also want to see my review of “The Best Trekking Poles” and my “10 Best Expert Tips for Hiking With Trekking Poles.”
+See my review of “The Best Trekking Poles” and my “10 Best Expert Tips for Hiking With Trekking Poles.”

 What to Look for in Trekking Poles